JohnBasrai/aws-lambda-action-filter/README.md

 > This project is based on a challenge provided during a technical interview.
 > The original version appears to have been authored by Illya, based on the GitHub repository he shared during the interview process.
-> License and final attribution are pending confirmation from the original author.
+> Permission to publish and extend the original code was granted by Illya.
-> In the meantime, this code is shared for review purposes only and is not licensed for public use or redistribution.

 ---